franciscop/server/about.md

 These are the main things that I wasn't happy with the state-of-the-art, so I decided to launch server to build upon the great work of express:

 1. Make things work by default (by domain):
-  - Parsers: json, urlencoded, **file uploads**
+  - Parsers: json, urlencoded, **file uploads**, etc.
-  - Persistence: session, cookies, csrf
+  - Persistence: session, cookies, csrf, etc

 2. Make things simpler to use:
   - Many low-level things work out of the box